rundeck-plugins/log4j-streaming-logwriter/README.md

 log4j logger.
 This is useful if you want to direct the job output messages to a particular destination via an appender (eg, SyslogAppender).

-# Deploy
+## Deploy

 This is a groovy plugin so just copy the .groovy file to $RDECK_BASE/libext.

 ## Configuration

-To enable the plugin, update the `rundeck-config.properties` file and include it in the "rundeck.execution.logs.streamingWriterPlugins" property.
+To enable the plugin, update the `rundeck-config.properties` file and declare the "rundeck.execution.logs.streamingWriterPlugins" property.
+If the property already exists use commas to separate each plugin name.

 Example: rundeck-config.properties